 Part 2 of the feature article Will Total Quality Mean the End of Imperfect People? by Hirokazu Kono, Professor at Keio Business School, Japan

-By Tom Gamble from an interview with Professor Hirokazu Kono
+Automation: Towards an employee-less company and a player-less game? by Tom Gamble from an interview with Professor Hirokazu Kono.

-Towards a people-less company and a player-less game?
+Automation: Towards an employee-less company and a player-less game?

 While the use of automation and AI is on the increase throughout the world, there are many examples where humans, with their unique capacities, apply the finishing touches to machine-produced products (see Part 1 of this article).
 These examples indeed point towards a negative reply to the question.
 Then the issue of profit kicks in.